 Another example of neuroscientific research of the brain in music is the field of Neurologic Music Therapy.
 One method known as Rhythmic Auditory Stimulation (RAS) is used often in cases in gait training where patients have lost their ability to walk properly.
 This could be due to an injury, Parkinson’s disease, or a stroke.
 While listening to a set of various auditory “cues,” patients are able to time their movements with the perceived rhythms and quickly gain control of their muscular movements.

 An Arizona congresswoman was shot in 2011 and made the news for her recovery due to music therapy.
 The music therapist helped her to recover her speech using popular songs that the congresswoman knew from childhood and throughout life.

-There are several other fields which are strongly linked to music and the brain.
+There are several other fields that are strongly linked to music and the brain.
 The most obvious, music psychology, is the basis of many music therapy developments and is also a deep field of research.
-Biomusicology also looks at the psychology of music, but focuses on the biological and physiological aspects of music with relationship to the human being.
+Biomusicology also looks at the psychology of music but focuses on the biological and physiological aspects of music with a relationship to the human being.

 There are many ways that music can be applied to better our daily lives; understanding the brain is a critical step in understanding just how music can do this.